irskep/irskep.github.com/content/pages/pyglettutorial.md

         ....
         self.new_objects = []

-To add a new object, all we have to do is put something in `new_objects,` and the main loop will see it, add it to the `game_objects` list, and clear `new_objects`.
+To add a new object, all we have to do is put something in `new_objects`, and the main loop will see it, add it to the `game_objects` list, and clear `new_objects`.